Skip to main content

 • atmosphere

-The atmosphere of the game is reminiscent of the Dragon Quest series, which some players find soothing and relaxing, though others feel it can be overly calming to the point of inducing sleepiness.
+The atmosphere is reminiscent of classic Dragon Quest games, which some players find soothing but may also lead to a sense of drowsiness.

 • “It has a Dragon Quest-like atmosphere to it, and that really puts me to sleep.”